Prisoner0116/Prisoner0116.github.io/index.md

 ### What am i doing

-	i'm working for Inspur as a Java develop engineer at Shanghai currently.
+	i'm working for Inspur as a Java develop engineer at Shanghai currently,obviously ,i'm a programmer ,using java,python for developing .

+### what can i do

+	develop java web application with Spring,Hibernate,Struct,Tapestry

 #### [Inspur](http://www.inspur.com/)

 ### What am i going to do